websperts/tinypng-cli/README.md

 	tinypng assets/img/demo.png --height 123
 	tinypng assets/img/demo.png --width 123 --height 123

+By default, this tool caches a map of all compressed images sent to the API in `~/.tinypng.cache.json`.
+To change this directory, use the `-c, --cache` flag:

+    tinypng . -r --cache /path/to/myCache.json

+If you want to forcibly recompress assets, use the `--force` flag.
+For a dry run output of all files that will be sent to the API, use the `--dry-run` flag.

 That's it.
 Pretty easy, huh?

 ## Changelog

+* 0.0.8
+    * Implement cache map support and support for forcing compression
+    * Implement dry-run support
 * 0.0.7
 	* Implement support for uppercase file extensions
 * 0.0.6